tiagohcorreia/LAPR2/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 -(Owner) Submit a request for listing a property to an agent -(System administrator) Register a store

--(Company employee) Publication of rental and sale advertisements -(Company employee) Registration of a business -(Company employee) Scheduling and registration of visits to the property -(Agent) Setting commission of the request by the owner -(Agent) Publishing the offer in the system
+* (Company employee) Publication of rental and sale advertisements
+* (Company employee) Registration of a business
+* (Company employee) Scheduling and registration of visits to the property
+* (Agent) Setting commission of the request by the owner
+* (Agent) Publishing the offer in the system
--(Client) Requesting a visit to a real state agent for a specific property -(Agent) Sends a response about the visit to the client -(Client) Accepts or rejects the visit and automatically schedule in the system -(Agent) Register a record of the visit
+* (Client) Requesting a visit to a real state agent for a specific property
+* (Agent) Sends a response about the visit to the client
+* (Client) Accepts or rejects the visit and automatically schedule in the system
+* (Agent) Register a record of the visit
--(Client) Request for purchase/lease of the property to the agent -(Agent) Accepts or rejects the purchase/lease request (if accepted remove from listed propeties) -(System administrator) Registers all employees -(System administrator) Registers the branches of the network
+* (Client) Request for purchase/lease of the property to the agent
+* (Agent) Accepts or rejects the purchase/lease request (if accepted remove from listed propeties)

-(fill in here)
+* (System administrator) Registers all employees
+* (System administrator) Registers the branches of the network

 ## Usability